NietoDeveloper/FullStack_E-Commerce/README.md

 npm start

-Access the application at http://localhost:3000 (or the specified port).
+Access the application at http://localhost:3000 (or the specified

 ### Project Structure